srleslie/srleslie.github.io/_posts/2023-08-27-exploring-arm-debug-architecture.md

 - OS debugging: EL0/EL1 exception trap to EL2 debugger
 - Hypervisor debugging: EL0/EL1/EL2 exception trap to EL2 debugger

-To my knowledge, two remote debugging methods based on gdb, namely host gdb + target gdbserver (as shown in Figure 1-6) and host gdb + target kgdb, can correspond to two models, Application debugging and Kernel debugging, respectively.
+To my knowledge, two remote debugging methods based on gdb, namely `host gdb + target gdbserver` (as shown in Figure 1-6) and `host gdb + target kgdb`, can correspond to two models, Application debugging and Kernel debugging, respectively.
 Among them, gdbserver, as a user mode program, traps into the kernel through the ptrace interface of the kernel.
 Kgdb itself runs in kernel mode and has the ability to directly debug kernel code.
 Kgdb was merged into the kernel after 2.6.25 and requires architecture support.
-Taking the single step debugging mechanism under the self-hosted debug model as an example, we will briefly trace the hierarchical relationship between kgdb and Arm architecture code.
+Taking the single step debug mechanism under the self-hosted debug model as an example, we will briefly trace the hierarchical relationship between kgdb and Arm architecture code.

-Similar to external debugging, Arm ARM also draws a state machine diagram for self-hosted debug in single step debugging, as shown in the following Figure 1-7.
-MDSCR_ EL1.
-SS is a global enable for single step debugging, while PSTATE.SS is a status bit.
-From the figure, it can be seen that when the core is in the debug exception (triggered by a debug event, such as a breakpoint), MDSCR can be set by_ EL1.
-SS and PSTATE.SS are both set to 1 to allow the core to enter a single step debugging state when exiting the exception, that is, to reach the active not pending and active pending states, and to trigger the debug exception again, completing a single step debugging.
+Similar to external debugging, Arm ARM also draws a state machine diagram for self-hosted debug in single step debug, as shown in the following Figure 1-7. `MDSCR_ EL1.
+SS` is a global enable for single step debug, while `PSTATE.SS` is a status bit.
+From the figure, it can be seen that when the core is in the debug exception (triggered by a debug event, such as a breakpoint), you can set both `MDSCR_EL1.SS` and `PSTATE.SS` to 1 to enable the core to enter single stepping when exiting the exception.
+After executing an instruction, the debug exception is triggered again, completing a single step debugging.

-> In the Arm architecture, both external and self hosted debugging models provide a single step debugging mechanism.
-For a single step debugging process, the comparison between the two mechanisms is as follows:
+> In the Arm architecture, both external and self hosted debug models provide a single step debug mechanism.
+For a single step debug process, the comparison between the two mechanisms is as follows:
 > <br/><br/>For software steps:
 > <br/>PE in exception ->Configure software step ->exception return ->Execute an instruction ->Software step exception ->re entity exception
 > <br/><br/>For the halting step: